-The TMPM375FSDMG contains 1 channel programmable motor driver (PMD).
-The PMD of this product can control a three-phase motor such as vector motors in conjunction with a Vector Engine (VE+) and an analog/digital converter (ADC).
-Pulse-width modulation circuits, conduction control and synchronous trigger generators can be activated by commands from the Vector Engine.
-The synchronous trigger generation circuit can command the AD converter to start ADC conversion.
+The TMPM3U0FSDMG contains 1 channel programmable motor driver (PMD).
+The PMD of this product can control a three-phase motor and an analog/digital converter (ADC).
+Pulse-width modulation circuits, conduction control.
+The synchronous trigger generation circuit can command the AD con-verter to start ADC conversion.